 Necessary services and supplies

 The term Necessary Services and Supplies includes any charges, except charges for Bed and Board, made by a Hospital on its own behalf for medical services and supplies actually used during Hospital in patient stay.
 The term Necessary Services and Supplies will not include any charges for special nursing fees, dental fees or medical fees.

 Providers and facilities that are available within the open access network under this Cigna Option.
 Cigna will maintain a directory of available in-network providers at myCigna.com.

 The term Nurse means a Registered Graduate Nurse, a Licensed Practical Nurse or a Licensed Vocational Nurse who has the right to use the abbreviation "R.N.," "L.P.N." or "L.V.N."

-Outpatient Mental Illness Services are services of providers who are qualified to treat mental illness when treatment is provided on an outpatient basis, while you or your eligible/covered Family Member is not admitted to a Hospital, in an individual, group or structured group therapy program.
-Covered Services include, but are not limited to, outpatient treatment of conditions such as: anxiety or depression which interferes with daily functioning; emotional adjustment or concerns related to chronic conditions, such as psychosis or depression; emotional reactions associated with marital problems or divorce; child/adolescent problems of conduct or poor impulse control; affective disorders; suicidal or homicidal threats or acts; eating disorders; or acute exacerbation of chronic mental illness conditions (crisis intervention and relapse prevention) and outpatient testing and assessment.
+Outpatient Mental Illness Health Services are services of providers who are qualified to treat mental illness health when treatment is provided on an outpatient basis, while you or your eligible/covered Family Member is not admitted to a Hospital, in an individual, group or structured group therapy program.
+Covered Services include, but are not limited to, outpatient treatment of conditions such as: anxiety or depression which interferes with daily functioning; emotional adjustment or concerns related to chronic conditions, such as psychosis or depression; emotional reactions associated with marital problems or divorce; child/adolescent problems of conduct or poor impulse control; affective disorders; suicidal or homicidal threats or acts; eating disorders; or acute exacerbation of chronic mental illness health conditions (crisis intervention and relapse prevention) and outpatient testing and assessment.

 The term Participating Pharmacy means a retail pharmacy or mail-order pharmacy with which Cigna has contracted, either directly or indirectly, to provide prescription services to its plan participants.